 It can be intimidating coming to Oxford with the ideas of expectations of a heavy workload.
 Be assured that your workload will be manageable, and you will still be able to have a social life and sleep!
-If you are struggling, it is important to speak to your Personal Tutor (pg.10) or the Senior Tutor (pg.4).
-If you have underlying health or personal problems that are affecting your ability to satisfy your academic commitments, they need to know about it!
+If you are struggling, it is important to speak to your Personal Tutor or the Senior Tutor.
+If you have underlying health or personal problems that are affecting your ability to satisfy your commitments, they need to know about it!
 It's the only way they can help.

-The JCR Academic Affairs Officer - Luca Webb
+JCR Academic Affairs Officer - Tom Moreland

-Hi, I'm Luca, a third-year Historian.
-In my spare time I love playing the piano, trying not to fall over whilst playing ice hockey and getting involved in tutoring in schools.
-I hope that anyone experiencing academic related difficulties feels that they can approach me to talk about their concerns so we can find a solution.
-This can be anything from tutors being unreasonable and inflexible to unreturned collections papers to problems finding resources.
-I sit on the college Education Committee and the Library Committee so I can raise concerns with senior college staff and I'm always Steve behalf.
-E-mail: happy to email on your luca.webb@some.ox.ac.uk
+Hi, I'm Tom, a third-year PPE student and the JCR's Academic Affairs Officer.
+I hope that anyone experiencing academic-related difficulties feels that they can approach me to talk about their concerns so we can find a solution.
+This can be anything from problems with tutors to unreturned collections papers and difficulties finding resources.
+I sit on the college Education and Library Committees so I can raise concerns with senior college staff and I'm always happy to email Steve on your behalf.
+Email: thomas.moreland@some.ox.ac.uk